All Episodes

 How can there not be a weapons program in Iran?

-The Russians are involved in processing the fuel, and they're bragging about it.
+The Russians are involved in processing the fuel and they're bragging about it.

 We have the United Nations with cameras in these facilities at one point.

-Thankfully they had film in the cameras.
+Thankfully, they had film in the cameras.

-We've got photos of the uh various facilities in Iran, which have appeared on television, and the Iranians themselves have said they're doing it.
+We've got photos of the various facilities in Iran, which have appeared on television, and the Iranians themselves have said they're doing it.

 The French have said they're doing it.

-The evidence is is too overwhelming.
+The evidence is too overwhelming.

 The French lied to us.

-Mohammed Alberadai lied to it.
+Mohamed AlBaradai lied to it.

-Can you ever imagine doing?
+Can you ever imagine doing it?

-Rubbing my hands together in glee here, Democrats have taken more money from lobbyists than have Republicans during the past 15 years.
+Democrats, rubbing my hands together in glee here, Democrats have taken more money from lobbyists than have Republicans during the past 15 years.

 This is according to an independent analysis of campaign contributions.